ericspod/X4DF/README.md

  * `binary_gz` - data is stored in binary representation directly, compressed with gzip, this must be in a separate binary file

 Data in any format can be stored in a file, it is mandatory for `binary` or `binary_gz` data to be stored as such.
-When reading data from a file, reading starts from the `offset` line if text or from the `offset` byte of the uncompressed data otherwise.
+When reading data from a file, reading starts from the `offset` line if text or from the `offset` byte of data otherwise, and read for `size` number of lines if text or `size` number of bytes.
 The use of offsets allows multiple arrays to be stored in the same file.
 If `shape` is not given for text then all the data from the offset will be read.
 The name of the file is given in `filename` which is typically a path relative to the XML document.

-For the compressed formats the whole file is compressed together, which can be done with the `gzip` command line tool.
-To read from such a file, it first must be decompressed in its entirety then read from an offset in the resulting data.
+When storing multiple arrays in one file each array is encoded and/or compressed independently and appended to the file.
+The `offset` and `size` values are used to read a subsection of the file without having to decode/decompress other arrays.

+A whole file can be compressed as a single unit using the `gzip` command line tool, in which case the filename will be appended with `.gz` and the names stored in the XML document must likewise be changed.
+When reading or writing to a file ending with `.gz` the library is expected to compress/decompress the byte stream as appropriate, in which case the `offset` and `size` parameters refer the uncompressed bytes.

 Creating base64 data is done by converting the array into its binary representation, compressing if `base64_gz` is used, then encoding as base64 text.
 This allows compressed data to be stored in the text body of a `array` element.

 ### Array Ordering

-As text or binary array values are stored in rightmost index first order, that is to say the rightmost index is the least significant.
+All text or binary array values are stored in rightmost index first order, that is to say the rightmost index is the least significant.
-Given an n-dimensional  array of dimensions `D=(d1,d2...,dn)`, a value at index `I=(i1,i2,....,in)` will be stored at the address `Sigma(I[i]*Pi(D[i+1:]) for 1<=i<=n)`.
-This is called C or row-major ordering.
+Given an n-dimensional  array of dimensions `D=(d1,d2...,dn)`, a value at index `I=(i1,i2,....,in)` will be stored at the address `Sigma(I[i]*Pi(D[i+1:]) for 1<=i<=n)` where `Sigma` is the sum operator and `Pi` the product operator.
+This is also called C or row-major ordering.

 For example, the array `[[0,1],[2,3]]` with dimensions `(2,2)` is flattened out to the list `(0,1,2,3)`.
 These values would then be stored in a chosen data format in binary or as text.